emoacht/ManagedNativeWifi/README.md

 }
 ```

 In general, a SSID is represented by a UTF-8 string but it is not guaranteed.
-If the string seems not correct, try `ToBytes` method instead.
+So if `ToString` method seems not to produce a valid value, try `ToBytes` method instead.

 To connect to a wireless LAN, call `ConnectNetworkAsync` asynchronous method.